park-holidays-uk/pagebuilder/README.md

 ## PHAST Wizard Requirements

 * Must be able to create blocks & layouts as well as pages.
+* For dynamic blocks, it will need to pre-populate the *block_id* field with the filename of the view.
 * For dynamic blocks, it will need to pre-populate the *html_base64* field with base64 encoded html, which includes the view name. see Fig. PW1R
 * For dynamic blocks, it will need to populate the *properties* field with a JSON object that is used to create dynamic traits (payload object). see Fig. PW2R
 * For all blocks and layouts, it will need to set the *attributes* field, with a JSON object that has minimum of 1 property, which must be the class property.
 This is used to display an icon within pagebuilder. see Fig. PW3R